 Jenn leads Kids v Cancer’s social media effort and runs the facebook pages and cause pages.
 Jenn also coordinates volunteer efforts and facilitates development events for Kids v Cancer.
 A Masters in Social Work student, Jenn knew and loved Jacob from the time he was a very little boy until his death.
 Jenn can be contacted via email at firstname.lastname@example.org.

-Kunal leads the research and operations at Kids v Cancer.
-He performs research projects to further the goals and mission at Kids v Cancer, as well as enabling the day to day functions.
+Kunal is responsible for operations and medical research at Kids v Cancer.
 Kunal graduated from Northwestern University in 2012 with a B.A. in Psychology, and holds an M.S in Physiology and Biophysics from Georgetown University.
-Kunal can be contacted at firstname.lastname@example.org.
+Kunal can be contacted at email@example.com.

 Parents Advisory Board